projen/projen/docs/introduction/index.md

 Whether you're a solo developer or part of a large team, projen helps you manage project configurations seamlessly.
 As your project grows, you can easily add new configuration files and workflows.

-Unlike traditional scaffolding tools or template generators, projen enforces changes through strongly-typed classes.
-The generated files are never manually edited; instead, you apply changes by running the projen CLI.
+Unlike traditional scaffolding tools or template generators, projen enforces changes through strongly-typed code.
+The generated files are never manually edited; instead, you update your code and apply changes by running the projen CLI.

 Projen ensures consistency across multiple repositories by allowing you to define custom project types.
-This enables organizations to create and maintain uniform project templates across numerous codebases.
+This enables organizations to create and maintain uniform project templates across a large number of codebases.

 Learn more from the talk, [CDK Day 2020 - Projen... a CDK for Project Generation/Configuration](https://youtu.be/SOWMPzXtTCw) by projen's creator.